 Therefore, on this page, I list the teacher resource books, general overview books and books which could be used as a spine for this time period.
 Then I have created my TOP TEN History Living Books for the units inside this time period.

 The Homeschool History Resources below will help you design your own homeschool history curriculum when studying the Trade and Empire, 1600-1707.

-In creating this book list, I found it hard to weave a thread across so many ideas, wars, revolutions, explorers and scientific discoveries.
+In creating this book list for homeschool history resources for Trade and Empire time period, I found it hard to weave a thread across so many ideas, wars, revolutions, explorers and scientific discoveries.

 Everyone has their favourite homeschooling history books.
 The selection below are books which we have enjoyed using as a family and others which have been highly recommended.